nhthn/oddvoices/README.md

+This is a PSOLA-based singing synthesizer in a very early stage of development.
+It's barely intelligible.

 ## Using the synthesizer

 Install [Git LFS](https://git-lfs.github.com/) and make sure you are up to date:

-    git lfs init
     git lfs pull

-Install Python dependencies:
+Set up Python virtualenv:

+    python -m venv .venv
-    pip install soundfile numpy scipy
+    pip install -e .

-Analyze segments and generate the database file at `segments.npz` (you only need to do this once):
+Analyze segments in `nwh` directory and generate the database file at `nwh.npz` (you only need to do this once):

-    python corpus.py

-Sing:

-    python frontend.py music.json

-Audio output is at `out.wav`.
+    oddvoices-compile nwh nwh.npz

+Sing the file `music.json` to `out.wav`:

+    sing nwh.npz music.json out.wav

 ## Corpus